ndombrowski/Unix_tutorial/README.md

 You can find the html version of the tutorial [here](https://ndombrowski.github.io/Unix_tutorial).

 Some test files to play with can be found in the Input_docs folder.
+Additionally, the raw rmd and hmtl files are provided in the main path as well.

 This tutorial gives an introduction into: